-The School of Noise runs workshops for children, teenagers and adults encouraging the exploration of noise, sound and music.
-Our aim is to provide creative and imaginative activities using sound in accessible, fun and educational ways.
+The School of Noise runs workshops for children, young people and adults encouraging the exploration of music and the science of sound.
+We aim to provide creative and imaginative activities using sound in accessible, fun and educational ways.

-Using a wide variety of analogue and digital machines our activities include; learning about the science of sound, playing on rare instruments such as a waterphone and theremin, composing experimental sound art, Foley sound design, field recording, conducting orchestras of fruit and vegetables, soundwalks, learning about acoustic ecology plus more.
+We use a wide variety of analogue and digital machines in our activities.
+Workshops include exploring the science of sound, playing on unusual instruments such as the waterphone and theremin, composing experimental sound art, Foley sound design, field recording, conducting orchestras of fruit and vegetables, soundwalks, learning about acoustic ecology plus more.

-There is no need to have experience playing music or using any of our equipment to take part in the workshops, and they are open to people of all abilities.
+There is no need to have experience playing music or using any of our equipment to take part in the workshops.
+We aim to make our activities accessible to people of all ages and abilities.